Megadrought: Definition

 There is no exact definition of a megadrought.
 The term was first used by Connie Woodhouse and Jonathan Overpeck in their 1998 paper, 2000 Years of Drought Variability in the Central United States.
 In this, it referred to two periods of severe drought in the US – one at the end of the 13th century and the other in the middle of the 16th century.
 The term was then popularised as a similar severe drought affected the Southwestern US from the year 2000.

 Benjamin Cook suggested that the definition be a drought which is exceptionally severe compared to the weather during the previous 2,000 years.
 This was still quite imprecise and so research has suggested quantitative measures based on a Standard Precipitation Index.

 Causes

 Past megadroughts in North America have been associated with persistent multiyear La Niña conditions (cooler than normal water temperatures in the tropical eastern Pacific Ocean).

 Impact

+In the Southwestern North American megadrought starting in about the year 2000, the water level of Lake Mead declined to within 100 ft of the 950-foot minimum power pool for Hoover Dam.

-Megadroughts have historically led to the mass migration of humans away from drought affected lands, resulting in a significant population decline from pre-drought levels.
+Megadroughts have historically led to the mass migration of humans away from drought affected lands, such as the Sahel region located in Africa, resulting in a significant population decline from pre-drought levels.
 They are suspected of playing a primary role in the collapse of several pre-industrial civilizations, including the Ancestral Puebloans of the North American Southwest, the Khmer Empire of Cambodia, the Maya of Mesoamerica, the Tiwanaku of Bolivia, and the Yuan Dynasty of China.

 The African Sahel region in particular has suffered multiple megadroughts throughout history, with the most recent lasting from approximately 1400 AD to 1750 AD.
 North America experienced at least four megadroughts during the Medieval Warm Period.